-- 3.1 attend work unless unfit to do so - 3.2 be aware that the management of attendance is the joint responsibility of the manager and employee - 3.3 take responsibility for their own health and wellbeing, which can be supported through the provisions and initiatives delivered throughout the council. - 3.4 raise concerns with their manager or Human Resources if they believe their job is making them ill or contributing to illness. - 3.5 report sickness absence promptly in accordance with the procedure. - 3.6 maintain contact with their manager during periods of sickness absence - 3.7 report sickness absence promptly in accordance with the procedure. - 3.8 ensure that appropriate certifications are completed, in accordance with the procedure. - 3.9 communicate effectively with their manager about their sickness absence. - 3.10 co-operate fully with Occupational Health and other organisations that provide support to the Council and its employees. - 3.11 ensure that medical advice and treatment, where appropriate, is received as quickly as possible in order to facilitate a return to work.
+- 3.1 attend work unless unfit to do so - 3.2 be aware that the management of attendance is the joint responsibility of the manager and employee - 3.3 take responsibility for their own health and wellbeing.
+The Council will offer opportunities from time to time for employees to participate in health improvement activities, including advice about alcohol consumption, diet, exercise, and smoking cessation. - 3.4be aware of the impact of their absence on colleagues, customers, and the Council as a whole. - 3.5 raise concerns with their manager or Human Resources if they believe their job is making them ill or contributing to illness. - 3.6 report sickness absence promptly in accordance with the procedure. - 3.7 maintain contact with their manager during periods of sickness absence - 3.8 ensure that appropriate certifications are completed, in accordance with the procedure.

-3.12 not abuse the sickness absence procedures or sick pay scheme.
+- 3.9 communicate effectively with their manager about their sickness absence. - 3.10 co-operate fully with Occupational Health and other organisations that provide support to the Council and its employees. - 3.11 ensure that medical advice and treatment, where appropriate, is received as quickly as possible in order to facilitate a return to work. - 3.12 not abuse the sickness absence procedures or sick pay scheme.